emma2811/Final-Project/README.md

 2.	outline a suitable misfit by comparing data from the field survey to the predicted data.
 3. Produce an optimal model by constraining the infinite number of solutions to information that are already known.

+### Today's Goal
+For today we will work on the first part of our project objectives.
+This will include:
+1. Creating a synthetic magnetic susceptibility data
+2. creating a function and a model to predict TMI data and then
+3. creating a forward simulation of a TMI data.

 ### Software Installation
 For the purpose of this project, we will be working in SimPEG.